fairlearn/fairlearn/docs/user_guide/mitigation.rst

 .. figure:: ../auto_examples/images/user_guide_thresholder_proba_distr.png
     :align: center

+.. _pos_thresholds:

 Two ways of specifying positive thresholds
 *******************************************
-Say, you want to change the threshold of a specific group to 0.4 (all probabilities above 0.4 will be predicted as 1).
-There are two ways to specify this threshold in the :code:`threshold_dict`:
+Say, you want to change the threshold of a specific group to 0.4 (all probabilities greater than 0.4 will be predicted as 1).
+By default, :class:`Thresholder` assumes a provided threshold to be positive, which means that there are two ways to specify this threshold in the :code:`threshold_dict`:

     - 0.4
     - ('>', 0.4)

 Changing this threshold for groups 'Asian' and 'Other' shows the impact a change in threshold of just 0.1 can have on the false negative rates and the amount of positive predictions.
+Note that the purpose of this user guide is solely to show functionality, and that it is very much debatable whether these are the most appropriate changes to make given the problem at hand.

 .. doctest:: mitigation
     :options:  +NORMALIZE_WHITESPACE